Simple 8

 The Simple8 - MTB & E-MTB

-This leisure mountain bike and mountain bike-EA format is perfect for those who want to discover part of the route before taking on the full course the following year.
-See you on Sunday, July 13, 2025!
+This leisure mountain bike and eMTB format is perfect for those who want to discover and test part of the route before embarking on the full length race the following year.

-Discovery format: discover the first 2 loops of Double8
+Discovery format: discover the first 2 loops of the full Double8 race

-You can choose between 23 km and 45 km!
+You can choose between 23 km and 45 km in total!

-The order of the loops is imposed as follows:
+The order of the loops is as follows:

-• 🟡 Loop 1 – Plagne Montalbert Area
+• 🟡 Loop (boucle) 1 – Plagne Montalbert Area

 ↔️ 23km ⬆️1 020 m